roguewatt/via-framework/README.md

 A Forecast Period Mapping may be regular or irregular.
 A horizon is therefore an ordered output identifier and does not necessarily imply a fixed elapsed duration by itself.

 ### Cutoff
 Cutoff is the global data boundary applied to one dataset construction, training run, backtest, or inference job.
-A run normally has one Cutoff, while the samples or inferences within that run may have many Reference Times.
+A run normally has one Cutoff, while the samples within that run may have many Reference Times.

 Cutoff constrains:
 - which record versions can be retrieved;